elives100/ZeroBaseBudget/README.md

 # ZeroBaseBudget

-*This project can be accessed locally with this following instructions below*
+*This project can be ran locally with this following instructions below*

 For any question, I will be glad to help e.liv2know@gmail.com